 Then, which the target device selected, open the VPN tab in the Devices section to view and manage the device connection status.
 To connect the ESF device’s VPN client, click the Connect button in the bottom portion of the Everyware Cloud Console.
 After the client successfully connects to the VPN server, its virtual IP address appears in the VPN tab as shown below.

-- The device requires network access to the cloud.
 If the device is behind a firewall or proxy that limits outgoing connections, ensure that the VPN service URL may be reached on destination port.
 Often the port is 1194 but it can vary depending on the specific deployment, contact your system administrator for more information regarding the endpoints to be used.

 The VPN section of the Everyware Cloud Console displays the active VPN connections under the currently selected account.